-This device is intended to connect up to 2.5 kilometers of sensor instruments, and integrate data using embedded software to display the data and all analytics onto a digital screen (desktop or mobile displays) using multiple types of wireless connections (i.e., Wi-Fi, Bluetooth, 3G and 4G).
+This device is intended to connect to over 256 sensor instruments, and integrate data using embedded software to display the data and all analytics onto a digital screen (desktop or mobile displays) using multiple types of wireless connections (i.e., Wi-Fi, Bluetooth, 3G and 4G).
 Most types of probes can connect to the hardware.
 If the sensor size is bigger than the standard probe size, it is possible to simply use a USB cable to connect the probe and the hub.
 All data and analytics are displayed on a single screen, with tools that record and keep track of all measurements, and sort and display analytic information in easy to read charts.

-The Ubiquitor is a general platform that collects data in real time, up to 100hz per second, and thus is intended to be adapted to many industry uses.
+The Ubiquitor is a general platform that collects data in real time, up to 100hz per second, and thus is intended to be adapted to many industrial uses as well as academic laboratory uses.

 The Ubiquitor is a multipurpose wireless intelligent sensor device that will be intended to achieve universal compatibility.
 Currently, the Ubiquitor device could simultaneously accommodate more than 256 different types of sensor heads.
 Users could use their smartphones to simultaneously operate and monitor over 256 kinds of sensor readings.
-With Perfecular's technology, users only need to obtain the sensor heads, facilitating ease and convenience of use.
-Using a smartphone, users can collect and analyze data in real time.
-We have not yet started research and development of a second generation Ubiquitor device, but once we demonstrate the market for this product intend to begin such research and development.
+With Perfecular's technology, users only need to obtain the sensor heads instead of getting entirely separate wired sensors which is the industry standard currently.
+We have not yet started research and development of a second generation Ubiquitor device, but once we demonstrate the market for this product we intend to begin such research and development.